 I am an architect and landscape architect and my professional experience includes over ten entries in architectural and design competitions, four of them award-winning.
 I hold a PhD in Architecture from the University of Westminster, a Master's degree in Landscape Architecture (distinction) from Edinburgh College of Art/Heriot-Watt University and a first degree in Architecture-Engineering from the National Technical University of Athens.

-In my academic career, I have been Lecturer in Landscape Design at the University of Kent; AHRC Principal Research Fellow at UCL; Visiting Lecturer at the University of Westminster; and visiting critic/speaker at The Bartlett, UCL, at University College Dublin, and at Oxford Brookes University.
+In my academic career, I have been Lecturer in Landscape Design at the University of Kent; AHRC Principal Research Fellow at UCL; Visiting Lecturer at the University of Westminster; and visiting critic/speaker at The Bartlett, UCL, University College Dublin, Oxford Brookes University and the University of Greenwich.

 I was appointed as Post-doctoral Research Fellow at the University of Westminster from 2007-10.
 Between February 2011 and September 2012, I was Project Research and Development Officer for Build Up, the Professional Development and Consultancy Centre at the School of Architecture and the Built Environment.